sethmerck/Customer_Brand_Sentiment/README.md

 # Customer_Brand_Sentiment

 Sentiment analysis of comments about fishing rod products scraped from various e-commerce websites.
-Discover which products and brands ranked poorly in order to inform buying decisions.
+Discovered which products and brands ranked poorly in order to inform buying decisions.

 ## How It's Made: